easemob/react-native-chat-sdk/examples/token_login_demo/README.md

       });
   };

+  // Send a text message.
-  // send text message to somebody const sendmsg = () => {
+  const sendmsg = () => {
     if (this.isInitialized === false || this.isInitialized === undefined) {
       rollLog('Perform initialization first.');